-Up to 37 weeks of shared parental pay is available to be shared between the parents at the lower of the statutory prescribed rate, which is currently £151.97 per week (as from 6 April 2021), or 90% of the relevant parent's normal weekly earnings.
+Up to 37 weeks of shared parental pay will be available to be shared between the parents at the lower of the statutory prescribed rate (which is currently £148.68 per week) or 90% of the relevant parent's normal weekly earnings.
 The remaining 13 weeks of shared parental leave are unpaid.

 This means that statutory shared parental pay is paid at a minimal level throughout the leave period.
-Unlike with statutory maternity pay, there is no provision for the first six weeks to be paid at 90% of the parent's actual weekly earnings.
+Unlike with statutory maternity pay, there is no provision for the first six weeks to be paid at 90% of the parents actual weekly earnings.
 This is the case even if the mother returns from maternity leave after only two weeks, during the period where the higher level of maternity pay would have been available to her.

-While employers may decide to offer enhanced pay for shared parental leave, there is no requirement in the legislation to do so.
+Whilst employers may decide to offer enhanced pay for shared parental leave, there is no requirement in the legislation to do so.
 However, if an employer pays different rates for shared parental leave and maternity leave, a man on shared parental leave may argue that it is sex discrimination not to pay him the same enhanced pay as would have been paid to a female employee who was taking maternity leave at an equivalent time.
 Employers should carefully consider the reasons for treating enhanced maternity pay differently and assess the risk of potential sex discrimination claims.